HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 software/firmware for multiple devices/hosts in the system.
 Provided below the implementation steps.

-### BMC Inventory Management
+### Software update details from the BMC inventory
-The ItemUpdater will collect the devices/hosts list that can be updated with the new software/firmware based on the software/firmware release.
+The ItemUpdater collects the software update details like devices/hosts list from BMC inventory of entity-manager with Inventory.Decorator.Compatible interface and "IMAGETYPE=" property that can be updated with the new software/ firmware based on the software/firmware release.
 The software/firmware "Image Type" include but not limited to:

 - BIOS
 - CPLD
 - VR
 - BIC firmware
 - ME firmware

-The software manager will collect also the list of "Image Type" each device/host can be assigned to.
+The ItemUpdater also collects the list of "Image Type" each device/host can be assigned to.
+This "Image Type" list collects from Inventory Decorator.
+Compatible interface and IMAGETYPE=" property from entity-manager for each device.

+Similarly, the host details for software update also getting from inventory.
+It supports all the "Image Type" as like BMC update.

 ### Proposal: A new *ItemUpdater* with "ImageType" and "HostId" identification

-Another *ItemUpdater* instance specific for device/hosts software update will be in place in the software manager.
+Another new single *ItemUpdater* instance specific for device/hosts software update will be in place in the software manager.
 The implementation steps are mentioned below.
 All the software/firmware (BIOS, CPLD, VR, ME, etc) can be updated through their respective interfaces easily through this method.
+This new instance is generic for all image types.

 #### New objects creation based on inventory
-- New objects will be created under *xyz.openbmc_project.Software.Host.Updater* for all the devices/hosts identified from inventory.
+- New objects will be created under the new dbus service *xyz.openbmc_project.Software.Host.Updater* for all the devices/hosts identified from inventory.
 Each object will have the *Activation* interface to perform the software update.

 ## Proposed Design High Level Specification